shabginov/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

 1. Describe the biggest difference between `.forEach` & `.map`.
+.forEach method doesn't return anything unlike .map method which returns a new modified array

-2. What is the difference between a function and a method?
+2. What is the difference between a function and a method? method is a function declared inside an object or a class

 3. What is closure?

 4. Describe the four rules of the 'this' keyword.
+- in global scope 'this' keyword refers to the window object
+- when a function is called on an object, 'this' is refered to this object
+- in a constructor function 'this' refers to the specific instance of the object which was created by the constructor function
+-  when call or apply methods are used 'this' is explicitly defined

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? super keyword calls the methods on the parent class
 ## Project Set up

 Follow these steps to set up and work on your project: